Ron Johnson (running back): Professional football

-Johnson was selected by the Cleveland Browns in the first round of the 1969 NFL Draft.
+Johnson was selected 20th overall by the Cleveland Browns in the first round of the 1969 NFL/AFL Draft.
 In August 1969, Johnson ended a lengthy holdout, signing a two-year contract with the Browns in exchange for a compensation package reported to be in excess of $100,000.
 In a disappointing rookie season, he appeared in all 14 games, 13 as a starter, as a fullback for the Browns, but gained only 472 yards and scored seven touchdowns on 138 carries.

 Johnson, along with Jim Kanicki and Wayne Meylan, was traded by the Browns to the New York Giants for Homer Jones on January 26, 1970.
 He noted at the time that he was "shocked" by the trade, but hopeful since he believed he was better suited to being a halfback than a fullback as he was used in Cleveland.

 In his first season in New York, Johnson became the first player in Giants franchise history to rush for 1,000 yards.
 On November 8, 1970, he rushed for 136 yards and caught four passes for 59 yards, including a game-winning touchdown pass with three minutes remaining, in a 23–20 victory over the Dallas Cowboys.
 He led the NFL with 263 carries and gained 1,027 yards, second in the NFL behind Larry Brown.
 He also gained 487 receiving yards on 48 catches.
 Late in the 1970 season, Giants quarterback Fran Tarkenton said of Johnson: "Johnson is the best halfback in football today ... period!
 He's just a devastating football player."
 Johnson's 1,000-yard season capped a big year for the Johnson family, as brother Alex won the American League batting title with a .329 average for the California Angels.